-Virtually every decision this century has used as its starting point the famous statement of Lord Selborne LC in Barnes v Addy.13 He said that "strangers are not to be made constructive trustees merely because they act as the agents of trustees in transactions within their legal powers, transactions, perhaps, of which a Court of Equity may disapprove, unless those agents receive and become chargeable with some part of the trust property, or unless they assist with knowledge in a dishonest and fraudulent design on the part of the trustees".14 The final phrase of this statement contains the elements of liability for "knowing assistance", which were analysed in Baden v Société Générale15 by Peter Gibson J, who isolated four distinct elements: the existence of a trust, the existence of a dishonest and fraudulent design, and the knowledge of the stranger.
+Virtually every decision this century has used as its starting point the famous statement of Lord Selborne LC in Barnes v Addy.
+13 He said that "strangers are not to be made constructive trustees merely because they act as the agents of trustees in transactions within their legal powers, transactions, perhaps, of which a Court of Equity may disapprove, unless those agents receive and become chargeable with some part of the trust property, or unless they assist with knowledge in a dishonest and fraudulent design on the part of the trustees".
+14 The final phrase of this statement contains the elements of liability for "knowing assistance", which were analysed in Baden v Société Générale 15 by Peter Gibson J, who isolated four distinct elements: the existence of a trust, the existence of a dishonest and fraudulent design on the part of the trustee of the trust; the assistance by the stranger in that design, and the knowledge of the stranger.